rhomobile/rhomobile-docs/eb/en/edge/api/File.md

 ## Overview
 This API provides several methods for access to files and folders found on the device's local file system.
-Use this API to access local files for reading and writing.
-Only string data can be read and written with this API.
-Please note that binary files are not supported.
-Strings filled with \0 will be truncated to the last non \0 character.
 ## Enabling the API
 There are two methods of enabling the RhoFile API: